 If your bank or credit union is not partnered with Zelle, then you can also connect your debit card using the Zelle app.

-Zelle is one of the most convenient ways to seamlessly send and receive money, especially if you are someone who values having their money transferred in a timely manner.
+Zelle is one of the most convenient ways to send and receive money without any hassle, and it is especially useful for people who place a high value on having their money moved in a prompt manner.

 Zelle for Businesses